IceShirok/neoquest3/README.md

 Yes, the tech I'll be throwing at this will be super overengineering.
 The project's main goal is for me to learn how to use these tools for larger-scale projects; not necessarily to make this efficient off the bat.

+* basic goals
-* Have a database with fance stuff
+    * ~~Have a database with fance stuff~~
     * Create a model
-* Run it on Docker/Kuubernetes
+    * ~~Run it on Docker/Kubernetes~~
+    * also add a cache
 * Create microservices
+    * Segregate APIs and webpage generation
+    * Figure out how to set up a project that can deploy multiple Docker images
+    * Figure out how to add service discovery to the application
 * have you, as a pet, interact with the world
-* also add a cache
+    * Create a world like a map, party goes from pt A to pt B and has different shops and whatnot
+    * Fully integrate vocation to the pet class, have the user act like an adventurer trainer
+    * "active pet" acts like the leader of the party, skills can be used to interact

 ## References